SinekaRamu/Embedded-Projects/7-robot_predistrian/README.md

 ls -lh - displays the hidden files

 ```

 - Checking pi camera using the command `libcamera-still -o test.jpg`

+- Caffe model working with libcamera and openCV

 ## issues